 How do I start?

-There is also a British Schools Karting Championship which is a nationwide arrive-and-drive karting championship for anyone aged 13 to 18 in full-time education at either school or college.
+There is a British Schools Karting Championship which is a nationwide arrive-and-drive karting championship for anyone aged 13 to 18 in full-time education at either school or college.

 Next you need to get your MSA Go Karting starter pack, then pass an ARKS test.
 You can then apply for your Kart National B Novice Competition Licence.
 If you are under 18 years old one of your parents must also apply for an Entrant Kart PG Licence.